16 Best Ecommerce Platforms & Online Store Builders in 2024

 The big thing to look for here is mobile responsive themes and templates.
 A responsive store changes the layout based on the screen size it’s viewed on.
 This means it will look good on desktop and mobile.

 Most eCommerce platforms have a range of responsive themes to choose from.
 They also provide demo sites that you can visit to see how templates look on mobile.
+If you aren't satisfied with those, however, you can use ecommerce development services to get exactly what you want.

 Customer support and community